ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 * will have a "flat" structure
 </info-box>

-In a simple example of element reconversion configuration demonstrated below:
+A simple example of element reconversion configuration demonstrated below:

-* The downcast converter for `myElement` creates a `<div>` with `data-owner-id` attribute and set of CSS classes.
-* The value of `data-owner-id` is set from `ownerId` model element's attribute.
-* The second CSS class is constructed off the `type` model element's attribute.
-* The `triggerBy.attributes` defines that element will be converted upon changes of `onwerId` or `type` attributes.

 ```js
 editor.conversion.for( 'downcast' ).elementToElement( {